Japan's Olympus promotes Nambu to top financial role

-TOKYO/LONDON (Reuters) - Japan’s scandal-hit Olympus Corp (7733.T) has promoted Akihiro Nambu to its top financial role just months after some of the firm’s largest shareholders called for him to resign over a $1.7 billion accounting fraud.
+TOKYO/LONDON, April 2 (Reuters) - Japan’s scandal-hit Olympus Corp has promoted Akihiro Nambu to its top financial role just months after some of the firm’s largest shareholders called for him to resign over a $1.7 billion accounting fraud.

+Nambu, who headed the investor relations division at the endoscope and camera maker, has taken over as the firm’s most senior financial officer responsible for compiling financial statements, Olympus said in a statement late last week, a key role in improving the company’s corporate governance.

 “Elevating someone who was intimately involved in the Gyrus transaction to a senior role in finance is so completely at odds with the third-party committee’s recommendations that I find it hard to believe,” Ethan Devine, portfolio manager at New York-based Indus Capital, which holds just under 5 percent of Olympus told Reuters.